-- Identify factors that have facilitated and/or impeded the achievement of objectives and suggest in recommendations and lessons learned that will help UNDP reorienting and reprioritizing project activities and managerial arrangements as needed for the remainder of the project, - i.
-Prepare draft and final reports with findings, conclusions, and recommendations - j.
-Communicate evaluation findings through reports, presentations, and briefings.
+- d) Analyze the level of achievement by examining the results chain, processes, contextual factors, using appropriate criteria such as relevance, coherence, effectiveness, efficiency, impact, and sustainability of the Project. - e) Review technical and managerial aspects of the Project. - f) Review the Project interventions that have contributed directly or indirectly to government's effort of COVID-19 prevention. - g) Analyze how the Project is addressing gender and disability concerns in its interventions. - h) Identify factors that have facilitated and/or impeded the achievement of objectives and suggest in recommendations and lessons learned that will help UNDP reorienting and reprioritizing project activities and managerial arrangements as needed for the remainder of the project. - i) Prepare draft and final reports with findings, conclusions, and recommendations. - j) Communicate evaluation findings through reports, presentations, and briefings.

-Result of the MTE will be submitted to the UNDP and UNDP will prepare management response based on the recommendations of the MTE which will a basis for the implementation of the Project during the remainder period of the project.
+The MTE's findings will be submitted to UNDP, and UNDP will prepare a management response based on the MTE's recommendations, which will serve as the foundation for project implementation for the remainder of the project's duration.